xingran815/weather_model_continue_dev/README.md

 Dockerization
 ---------------------------
-MLFlow and model(containing training, predicting and FastAPI) services are added to `docker-compose.yml`.
+three docker containers: `mysql`, `MLFlow` and `model` services are added to `docker-compose.yml`.

-The MLflow image is located at `docker_images/Dockerfile_mlflow`, while the model image is at `docker_images/Dockerfile_model`.
+The mysql image is located at `mysql/Dockerfile`, the MLflow image is located at `docker_images/Dockerfile_mlflow`, while the model image is at `docker_images/Dockerfile_model`.

+- `mysql` container hosts all the raw data
+- `MLFlow` container hosts the mlflow server
+- `model` container hosts the data substracting, data preprocessing, training, predicting, and FastAPI services
+  - `test_model` container triggers the command to test the FastAPI service
+  - `make_dataset` container triggers the command to substract the data from the whole data base (hosted by `mysql`)
+  - `preprocess` container triggers the command to preprocesse the sub-dataset (created by `make_dataset`)
+  - `training` container triggers the command to train the model based on the preprocessed data (created by `preprocess`)
+  - `predict` container triggers the command to predict the value based on the model (trained by `training`)

-- to start(or build if not exists) the containers:
+- to start(or build if not exists) the docker compose:
 ```bash
 docker-compose up
 ```